Ibibo

 Ibibo Group is an online Indian travel organisation founded in January 2007 by Ashish Kashyap.
 The company is a subsidiary of MakeMyTrip (MMT) Limited, which owns a 100% stake in Ibibo Group.

-Group owns the B2C online travel aggregator Goibibo, and online bus ticketing platform RedBus.in.
+The group owns the B2C online travel aggregator Goibibo, and online bus ticketing platform RedBus.in.

-On 31 January 2017, MakeMyTrip (MMT) made a strategic combination with the ibibo Group by way of an acquisition of 100% equity interest in the ibibo Group from MIH Internet, an indirect subsidiary of Naspers, pursuant to a Transaction Agreement dated 18 October 2016.
+On 31 January 2017, MakeMyTrip (MMT) acquired the ibibo Group by purchasing 100% equity interest in the ibibo Group from MIH Internet, an indirect subsidiary of Naspers, pursuant to a Transaction Agreement dated 18 October 2016.

 History

 Ibibo started as a social networking service in 2007, and later changed to become an e-commerce and travel organisation.
 In 2009 Goibibo.com was launched.

 Acquisition and investments

 Bixee

 Bixee is a former job search engine for India, and an example of both vertical search and metasearch (not to be confused with Bixby, Samsung's voice assistant).
 It was launched in late 2005.
 The company also launched Pixrat, which is a social photo bookmarking service.
 Bixee was acquired by ibibo, the Indian arm of the South African media giant Naspers, in December 2006.